dkperf/exbtbms/readme.md

 # ezbtbms JBD BMS bluetooth interface

-JDB BMS Bluetooth BLE status request.
+JBD BMS Bluetooth BLE status request.

 This project is a sample for the Raspberry Pi which accesses a JBD BMS via the Bluetooth BLE protocol and requests the basic BMS status information.
-This project is meant to be just that, a SIMPLE sample of how to access the JDB BMS basic status information via Bluetooth.
+This project is meant to be just that, a SIMPLE sample of how to access the JBD BMS basic status information via Bluetooth.

 This code is VERY specific to JBD BMS.
 Will not work well with other BLE devices without modification.